nivertech/github-backup/README.md

 added to commits and notes added to lines of code.
 So those notes won't get backed up.

+The labels that can be added to issues and milestones are not backed up.
+They could be, but don't seem important enough for the extra work involved.
+Yell if you need them.

 github-backup re-downloads all issues, comments, and so on each time it's run.
 This may be slow if your repo has a lot of them, or even if it just has a lot of forks.